 Like many roles at CIC, there is no common "day" for me - I work in a variety of projects, all of them of different sizes, and at different stages of the design and construction process, so my days can be pretty hectic.
 I could start in the morning making concept sketches for a new CIC location; transition to a construction meeting about a project that is under construction; then move on to answering RFIs (Request for Information) from a contractor for another project that is being bid; then having a meeting about what components we should have in a project we are about to start designing; and finish up the day answering to the 1001 emails that have been piling up in the meanwhile.

 How do you think design at CIC sets itself apart from other collaborative workspaces?

 My expertise and research on social space design brings a different dimension to the design of our spaces, which goes beyond the surface level "interior design" some of the other workspaces can excel at.
 We have also learned greatly from having been designing and operating our spaces for nearly two decades.
 There is a lot that goes into the design of our spaces that might go by unnoticed.
-We will need to do another blog post for us to talk about some of these principles we use, and that really makes our spaces prime collaboration spaces, while being still very productive and functional spaces.

 What's your favorite food?